dandavison/xenops/README.md

 - If you are encountering any problems, the first thing to try is `M-x xenops-doctor`.
 Beyond that, please don't hesitate to open Github issues!

-# Documentation TODOs
+# 6. Documentation TODOs

 - Generating graphics from minted blocks
-- SymPy examples
 - Relation to preview-latex in auctex
 - Relation to org-mode

-# Contributing
+# 7. Contributing

 Xenops can be used profitably for serious work!
 However, there are still bugs and missing features.
 Please don't hesitate to get in touch and/or open Github issues.
 And if you know some emacs-lisp, your help would be very welcome.
 Please get in touch (dandavison7@gmail.com) and/or jump on the Github issues.

-# Credit
+# 8. Credit

 - [auctex](https://www.gnu.org/software/auctex/)
 - [emacs-aio](https://github.com/skeeto/emacs-aio)